Listen To This

 - Journey to be Free: From obscurity to clarity, literally.

-- Listen Again: A free improv interpretation of Judi’s composition “Listen To This” with an abundance of live sound processing.
+- Listen Again: A “composing in the moment” interpretation of Judi’s composition “Listen To This” with an abundance of live sound processing.

 Sonic Twists® Video also has videos of many of the compositions.